guillermolam/prima-challenge/README.md

+# Challenge 3: Website Deployment

-# Welcome to your CDK TypeScript project!
+Welcome to Challenge 3.

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`PrismaStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).

+## Task 1

+Given this project deploy it to AWS in an automated and reproducible fashion.
+The website should be reachable from all over the world.

+## Task 2

+Restrict access to the site by using mechanisms that can be adapted programmatically.

+## Task 3

+Deploy the site using at least 2 technology stacks.
+Make sure that both types of deployment can be reproduced in an automated fashion.

+## Task 4

+What issues can you identify in the given site?
+What types of improvements would you suggest?

 ## Useful commands

  * `npm run build`      compile typescript to js
  * `npm run watch`      watch for changes and compile
  * `npm run test`       perform the jest unit tests
+ * `npm run synth`      emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `npm run deploy`     deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `npm run destroy`    destroy aws infra